kellerben/dudle/README.md

 10. Try to open http://$YOUR_SERVER/check.cgi to check if your config seems to work.

+# Docker image
+There is a docker image availabe at https://hub.docker.com/r/fonk/dudle/

 # Pimp your Installation
  * If you want to create your own Stylesheet, you just have to put it in the folder `$DUDLE_HOME_FOLDER/css/`.
 Afterwards you may config this